fkarg/fkarg.github.io/staged/rat-meetup.md

 ---

 ## Backstory and Intentions
-In October 2020, `wilm` moved to Karlsruhe and was disappointed that there was no local LessWrong community.
+In October 2020, `wilm` moved to Karlsruhe and was disappointed by the lack of a local LessWrong community.
 In order to change this, he reached out to `fkarg` and together they decide to try to establish a LW Meetup Group in Karlsruhe.

 Despite the ongoing pandemic, which made in-person gatherings impossible, the Meetup Group has been going great!
 In this post we want to share what we have learned about starting and running a local meetup group during lockdown.